DataForGood-Norway/roles/README.md

 # "Roles"

+We have defined a few "roles" that are supposed to solve a few common tasks, thereby empowering our community to focus on actual development work and problem solving.
+If you feel, that something is missing, create an issue within this repo or post in our [#organization channel in Slack](https://data4good-no.slack.com/messages/C9MUKBM7D)

 ## Project "Leads"

 Each project we do needs a scrum-style go-to-person.
 It is what, e.g., Data for Democracy are doing.